smetj/experiments/metricfactory/ganglia2graphite/readme.rst

 Usage:
 ------
-If you would like to print the Graphite date to stdout then:
+If you would like to print the Graphite metrics to stdout then:

 	metricfactory debug --config ganglia2graphitestdout.json

-If you would like to submit the data to Ganglia:
+If you would like to submit the metrics to Ganglia:

 	metricfactory debug --config ganglia2graphite.json